ashutoshrawat/ashutoshrawat.github.io/_pages/about.md

   image: #
 ---

-I'am a undergrad student interested in Computaional Mechanics.
+I am a Machine Learning Engineer at Sparkcognition, working in the domain of renewable energy.